 Chapter 3 assesses the emissions pathways literature in order to identify their key characteristics (both in commonalities and differences) and to understand how societal choices may steer the system into a particular direction (high confidence).
-More than 2000 quantitative emissions pathways were submitted to the IPCC's Sixth Assessment Report (AR6) database, out of which 1202 scenarios included sufficient information for assessing the associated warming consistent with WGI.
-Five Illustrative Mitigation Pathways (IMPs) were selected, each emphasizing a different scenario element as its defining feature: heavy reliance on renewables (IMP-Ren), strong emphasis on energy demand reductions (IMP-LD), extensive use of CDR in the energy and the industry sectors to achieve net negative emissions (IMP-Neg), mitigation in the context of broader sustainable development (IMP-SP), and the implications of a less rapid and gradual strengthening of near-term mitigation actions (IMP-GS).{3.2, 3.3}
+More than 2000 quantitative emissions pathways were submitted to the IPCC's Sixth Assessment Report AR6 scenarios database, out of which 1202 scenarios included sufficient information for assessing the associated warming consistent with WGI.
+Five Illustrative Mitigation Pathways (IMPs) were selected, each emphasising a different scenario element as its defining feature: heavy reliance on renewables (IMP-Ren), strong emphasis on energy demand reductions (IMP-LD), extensive use of carbon dioxide removal (CDR) in the energy and the industry sectors to achieve net negative emissions (IMP-Neg), mitigation in the context of broader sustainable development (IMP-SP), and the implications of a less rapid and gradual strengthening of near-term mitigation actions (IMP-GS). {3.2, 3.3}

-Pathways consistent with the implementation and extrapolation of countries' current policies see GHG emissions reaching 52-60 GtCO2-eq yr-1 by 2030 and to 46-67 GtCO2-eq yr-1 by 2050, leading to a median global warming of 2.4°C to 3.5°C by 2100 (medium confidence).
+Pathways consistent with the implementation and extrapolation of countries' implemented policies until the end of 2020 see greenhouse gas (GHG) emissions reaching 54-61 GtCO2-eq yr-1 by 2030 and to 47-67 GtCO2-eq yr-1 by 2050, leading to a median global warming of 2.2°C to 3.5°C by 2100 (medium confidence).
 These pathways consider policies at the time that they were developed.
-The Shared Socioeconomic Pathways (SSPs) permit a more systematic assessment of future GHG emissions and their uncertainties than was possible in AR5.
+The Shared Socio-economic Pathways (SSPs) permit a more systematic assessment of future GHG emissions and their uncertainties than was possible in AR5.
 The main emissions drivers include growth in population, reaching 8.5-9.7 billion by 2050, and an increase in global GDP of 2.7-4.1% per year between 2015 and 2050.
-Final energy demand in the absence of any new climate policies is projected to grow to around 480 to 750 EJ yr-1 in 2050 (compared to around 390 EJ in 2015). (medium confidence) The highest emissions scenarios in the literature result in global warming of >5°C by 2100, based on assumptions of rapid economic growth and pervasive climate policy failures. (high confidence). {3.3}
+Final energy demand in the absence of any new climate policies is projected to grow to around 480-750 EJ yr-1 in 2050 (compared to around 390 EJ in 2015) (medium confidence).
+The highest emissions scenarios in the literature result in global warming of >5°C by 2100, based on assumptions of rapid economic growth and pervasive climate policy failures (high confidence). {3.3}

-Many pathways in the literature show how to likely limit global warming compared to preindustrial times to 2°C with no overshoot or to 1.5°C with limited overshoot.
-The likelihood of limiting warming to 1.5C with no or limited overshoot has dropped in AR6 compared to SR1.5 because global GHG emissions have risen since the time SR1.5 was published, leading to higher near-term emissions (2030) and higher cumulative CO2 emissions until the time of net zero (medium confidence).
-Only a small number of published pathways limit global warming to 1.5°C without overshoot over the course of the 21st century. {3.3, Annex III.II.3}
+Many pathways in the literature show how to limit global warming compared to pre-industrial times to $2^{\circ}C$ (>67%) with no overshoot or to limit warming to $1.5^{\circ}C$ (>50%) with no or limited overshoot.
+The likelihood of limiting warming to $1.5^{\circ}C$ with no or limited overshoot has dropped in AR6 compared to the Special Report on Global Warming of 1.5^{\circ}C (SR1.5) because global GHG emissions have risen since the time SR1.5 was published, leading to higher near-term emissions (2030) and higher cumulative CO2 emissions until the time of net zero (medium confidence).
+Only a small number of published pathways limit global warming to $1.5^{\circ}C$ without overshoot over the course of the 21st century. {3.3, Annex III.II.3}